oomph-lib/oomph-lib/README.md

 ### Step 4: Update the validation script and the validata

-At the moment, we haven't touched the `validate.sh` script yet, so running `ctest` will fail -- the script is likely to look for the name of the old exectuable, etc. So update the `validate.sh` script and the associated validation data in the `validata` directory.
+At the moment, we haven't touched the `validate.sh` script yet, so running `ctest` will fail -- the script is likely to look for the name of the old execuable, etc. So update the `validate.sh` script and the associated validation data in the `validata` directory.
 The idea behind the script should (hopefully) be self-explanatory: it runs the code, collates some representative output data into a file which is then compared (allowing for small floating-point errors) against reference data in `validata`.
 You'll have to decide what to do!

 To make sure the self-test is run properly when issuing `ctest` you'll also have to update the test specification in the `CMakeLists.txt` file: